rook/rook/Documentation/upgrade.md

 kubectl -n rook delete pod rook-tools
 ```
 After verifying the old tools pod has terminated, start the new toolbox.
-You will need to either create the toolbox using the yaml in the master branch or simply set the version of the container to `rook/ceph-toolbox:master` before creating the toolbox.
+You will need to either create the toolbox using the yaml in the `release-0.8` branch or simply set the version of the container to `rook/ceph-toolbox:v0.8.0` before creating the toolbox.
 Note the below command uses `sed` to change the new default namespace for the toolbox from `rook-ceph` to `rook` to be backwards compatible with your existing cluster.
 ```
 cat toolbox.yaml | sed -e 's/namespace: rook-ceph/namespace: rook/g' | kubectl create -f -